 Amsterdam’s waterways are pretty extraordinary.
 At the same time, sometimes extraordinary isn’t enough.
-Once in a while, you don’t only want chocolate sprinkles and whipped cream on your 12 scoops of tropical flavoured ice cream.
+Once in a while, you don’t only want chocolate sprinkles and whipped cream on your 12 scoops of tropical flavored ice cream.
 You also need a cherry on top.

 To help you with that, we drew up a list of a few of the coolest and unusual cruises we’ve found over the years.
 Check them out!
 You might find something especially romantic, environmentally responsible or just plain different for those occasions when a normal tour won’t do.

 The city of Amsterdam was shaped by immigrants.
 To celebrate that and to help new arrivals integrate more easily, Rederij Lampedusa offers tours with immigrant tour guides.
 These guides will give you a unique perspective of the city by giving you their perspective and telling you their own stories as well.
 The volunteers who work there come from Egypt, Eritrea, Syria and Sudan.

 Another cool fact, each of their ships was originally used to transport immigrants from North Africa to Europe.
 After they were seized by the South European coast guard, they were given to Lampedusa.
 They now use them for their mission to, “use the traditional Dutch love of sailing as a way to meet others, teach them about how important immigration has been in Amsterdam’s past, and integrate ourselves in Dutch culture.”

 Now, I don’t know about you – but to us that sounds like an incredibly cool thing to be a part of.